DMCarnahan/NanoChemGPT/README.md

 python retriever/index_jsonl.py --input harvester/out_auto/bundle.jsonl --output retriever/index_doc
 ```

-You can then bake the generated `retriever/index_doc` directory into an image layer for faster cold starts.
+The generated `retriever/index_doc` directory can then be baked into an image layer for faster cold starts.

 Secrets required for automation
 - `PYPI_API_TOKEN` — PyPI API token for publishing wheels (required to publish automatically).